ShreeluSantosh/PyMemoryFlow/README.md

 # How it works

 The developer can upload a Python file to the web app.
-The file is analyzed and executed in a sandbox environment to get more insights into full-time mmeory usage.
+The file is analyzed and executed in a sandbox environment to get more insights into full-time memory usage.

 Currently, there are two tools available: